kuzzleio/documentation-old/api-reference/source/includes/_serverController.md

 }
 ```

-Return the current Kuzzle UTC timestamp as Epoch time (number of milliseconds elapsed since 1 January 1970 00:00:00).
+Returns the current Kuzzle UTC timestamp as Epoch time (number of milliseconds elapsed since 1 January 1970 00:00:00).